 Rahoul was born on 29th November 1986 in Mumbai, India.
-His father runs a pest control business and mother a former television director-producer and a professor at Xavier Institute of Communications, Mumbai.
+His father runs a herbal pest control business and mother a former television director and professor at both Xavier's Institute of Communications and Sophia Polytechnic, Mumbai.
 Cinema was his closest companion since childhood.
-He grew up in South Mumbai home to several single screen movie theaters and spent most of his time in the dark watching movies.
+He grew up in South Mumbai home to several single-screen movie theaters and spent most of his time in the dark watching movies.

-As a child Rahoul faced difficulty in coping with urban mainstream primary education.
-In 1998, he was enrolled at an experimental boarding school, Redstone Farm House in Panchgani, a hill station about five hours from Mumbai.
+As a child, Rahoul faced difficulty in coping with urban mainstream primary education.
+In 1998, he was enrolled at an experimental boarding school, Redstone Farm in Panchgani, a hill station about five hours from Mumbai.
 Here he was exposed to alternative methods of learning: a connect with nature, organic farming, orientation to computers, besides harnessing formal education skills.
-Introduction to new upcoming technology, audio visuals and world cinema were part of this new learning.
+Introduction to new upcoming technology, audiovisual, and world cinema were part of this new learning.
 Very soon he was shooting school events with a camcorder.

-Upon graduating in History and Political Science in 2007, Rahoul began his journey without a film school degree, in Mumbai’s thriving film industry.
+Upon graduating in 2007, Rahoul began his journey without a film school degree, in Mumbai’s thriving film industry.
 He worked as a freelance assistant on commercials and took up a part time job in an editing studio, cutting game shows for Television.

 Rahoul with Rajkumar Hirani during

 PK behind the scenes interview in Mumbai 2014.